keighrim/concatrim/README.md

-# media-pruner
+# concatrim

-Python program to trim-and-join A/V media files using ffmpeg
+Python program to trim-then-concatenate A/V media files using ffmpeg.

+This version is only a placeholder for future pypi release.